AAndyProgram/SCrawler/README.md

 ## Reddit

-The program parses all user posts, obtain MD5  images hash and compares them with existing ones to remove duplicates.
+The program parses user posts, obtain MD5  images hash and compares them with existing ones to remove duplicates.
 Then the media will be downloaded.

 ## Other sites

-The program parses all user posts and compares file names with existing ones to remove duplicates.
+The program parses user posts and compares file names with existing ones to remove duplicates.
 Then the media will be downloaded.

 ## How to request a new site